MBP-Tech-Talks/MBP-Tech-Talks.github.io/index.md

 [2019-2020 Talks](/2019-2020/)

 Our full schedule of talks, including links to past presentations, can be found [in our Google Sheets spreadsheet](https://bit.ly/MBP-tech-talks).

+## GitHub

+Our presentations, and other information, is available on our [GitHub repo](https://github.com/MBP-Tech-Talks/MBP-Tech-Talks.github.io/)

 ## Contact